-There are reports in the literature that origin of collagen may influence the physicochemical properties of collagen membranes and cell behaviour in vitro, but most of these studies were focused on comparing porcine and bovine membranes that are largely used in clinical practice.
-To the best of our knowledge, there are only a few studies with a comparative analysis of collagen membranes of porcine and equine origin, with focus on defining the influence of the origin to their effects on cell culture in vitro (14, 19, 20).
+There are reports in the literature that the collagen mav influence oriain of the physicochemical properties of collagen membranes and cell behaviour in vitro, but most of these studies were focused on comparing porcine and bovine membranes that are largely used in clinical practice.
+To the best of our knowledge, there are only a few studies with a comparative analysis of collagen membranes of porcine and equine origins, with a focus on defining the influence of the origin on their effects on cell culture in vitro (14, 19, 20).